Projects funded by the NCN

 Principal investigator (from the host institution):

 dr hab.
-Michał Wojciechowski
+Michał S. Wojciechowski

 Number of co-investigators in the project: 9